-Economic Sanctions
+Economic sanctions

-To comply with applicable economic sanctions programmes, AIA employees are prohibited from conducting business with or providing benefits to designated governments, individuals and entities (such as suspected terrorists and narcotics traffickers) as well as individuals and entities that are located in, have certain dealings with or are nationals or agents of particular countries.
-To determine if a government, individual or entity is subject to these prohibitions, consult with the Compliance officer responsible for sanctions.
+To comply with applicable economic sanctions regimes, certain prohibitions/ restrictions are applicable in respect of conducting business with, or providing benefits to designated governments, individuals and entities (such as suspected terrorists and narcotics traffickers) as well as individuals and entities that are located in, have certain dealings with, or are nationals or agents of particular countries or regions.
+To determine if a government, individual or entity is subject to these restrictions, consult with the Compliance officer responsible for sanctions.

 Promptly report to Compliance if any customer, staff member, or other business partner or counterparty, is found to be on the applicable sanctions lists.

-For more information, please see the AIA Group Economic Sanctions Compliance Policy on the AIA Intranet
+For more information, please see the AIA Group Economic Sanctions Standard on the AIA Intranet.